metrom-xyz/monorepo/packages/react/README.md

 ## Setup

-Once installed setup the wagmi and tanstack configuration and wrap your React app with the context providers by following the official [wagmi documentation](https://wagmi.sh/react/getting-started#manual-installation).
+Once installed, set up the Wagmi and TanStack configuration, then wrap your React app with the required context providers by following the official [wagmi documentation](https://wagmi.sh/react/getting-started#manual-installation).

-One last thing to do before using the hooks is to instantiate the `MetromApiClient` that will be passed to the hooks:
+Before using the hooks, instantiate the `MetromApiClient` and pass it to them:

 ```tsx
 import { MetromApiClient } from "@metrom-xyz/react";